Certification, Licensing and Charters

-The charter requirements in TAPA do not vary because of the volume of work a particular company has.
+The charter requirements in TAPA do not vary by the volume of work.
 If you find that the number of pesticide applications you perform does not warrant getting chartered, you can subcontract those applications to a chartered firm or simply not offer them.

 "I use non-pesticidal control measures.
 Do I need to get a charter?"

 If you don’t apply pesticides you do not need a charter.
 Please check all of your product labels closely.
 If you see an EPA Registration Number, it is a pesticide.

 "I own a convenience market that has a deli counter.
 Will I need to hire out my pesticide applications to comply with TAPA’s requirement for restaurants?"

 The law requires this if you prepare or serve food, including assembling sandwiches, frying chicken, baking pizzas, etc. However, if you only offer items like vendor-prepared sandwiches and other pre-packaged foods, and the customer merely makes a selection from a display case or fills a cup with soda, then the answer is no.

 "I manage an apartment complex, and we have a terrible mole cricket problem.
 Is there anything my maintenance staff can do to control them without having a license?"